H4mid2019/Flask-RestAPI-Starship/README.md

 <p>I'v made a folder under “/var/www/html” named “starships” and put the codes there.
 There are 2 methods of REST-API with flask.
 I coded in 3 different ways using them.You can find the first in "app" the second in "app2" and the third in "app3".</p>

-<p>The major difference between app3 and two others is that the app3 is much faster in answering the client.
-Because it keeps itself updated from API every 15 seconds, but the others receive data from the server at runtime after user requests and then will deliver to the client.</p>
+<p>The most difference between app3 and two others is that the app3 is much faster in answering the client.
+Because it keeps itself updated from API every 15 seconds, but the others don't.
+They receive data from the server at runtime just after the user request and then will deliver to the client.</p>

-I love the "app3" so I configure Nginx and Gunicorn (wsgi3) for app3 by the way the first app is perfectly fine.
+<p>I prefer the "app3" so I configure Nginx and Gunicorn (wsgi3) for app3 by the way the first app is perfectly fine.</p>

-So I wanna run Gunicorn like this :
+<p>So I wanna run Gunicorn like this :</p>
 <pre>
 gunicorn -w 4 --pid /var/run/gpid --bind unix:/var/run/gunicorn.socket wsgi3:app
 </pre>